Unravelling the mass spectrum of destroyed dwarf galaxies with the metallicity distribution function: MDF modelling

 \subsection{Sampling}

 In the previous section, we have introduced the likelihood function for the metallicity distribution that is conditional on the number of different dwarf galaxies ${N_j}$ on a grid of luminosities.
 The model also has an integer seed parameter $q$.
 It is not trivial to sample integer parameters, especially if we expect multiple modes.
 To perform the sampling we decide to use the dynamic nested sampling as implemented in the {\tt dynesty} package \citep{speagle2020,dynesty123}.
-As nested sampling is technically invalid if the likelihood surface has plateaus \citep{fowlie2020}, we add a a small level of deterministic noise with standard deviation of 0.01 to the likelihoods, which should not affect the inference.
+As nested sampling is technically invalid if the likelihood surface has plateaus \citep{fowlie2020}, we add a small level of deterministic noise with standard deviation of 0.01 to the likelihoods, which should not affect the inference.\footnote{The recently released 2.1.0 version of {\tt dynesty} lifts the limitation and is now able to sample likelihood functions with plateaus.}